Paul Canoville: Playing career

+Playing for Hillingdon Borough in 1981 he was signed by Chelsea FC with whom he would be a part of the team that won the second division title in the 1983/84 season.

+In 1986, following a racist altercation with a team mate that ended up in violence at a training camp, Paul was sold to Reading FC for £60,000.
+A year later, whilst playing for Reading he suffered a serious knee injury that ended his professional career.

+He would later have spells with non-league clubs Enfield, Maidenhead United, Northwood, and Egham Town.

 Chelsea

-Canoville signed for John Neal's Chelsea in December 1981; he was paid £175 a week and Hillingdon Borough received a £5,000 fee.
+Paul Canoville signed for John Neal's Chelsea in December 1981; he was paid £175 a week and Hillingdon Borough received a £5,000 fee.
 Though violence and discrimination were rife in British football at the time, Chelsea in particular had a reputation for racism.
-He made his debut against Crystal Palace at Selhurst Park on 12 April 1982, coming on as a late substitute for Clive Walker, who had scored the only goal of the game.
+He made his debut, and became Chelsea's first Black player, against Crystal Palace at Selhurst Park on 12 April 1982, coming on as a late substitute for Clive Walker, who had scored the only goal of the game.

+"...As I'm stretching and running, I hear loud individual voices through the noise: 'Sit down you black cunt!, 'You fucking wog – fuck off!'
+Over and over again.
+Lots of different people.
+I hardly dared look around.
+They were right behind me.
+I snatched a glimpse.
+They were all wearing blue shirts and scarves – Chelsea fans, my side's fans, faces screwed with pure hatred and anger, all directed at me...
+I felt physically sick.
+I was absolutely terrified..."

+— Paul Canoville faced abuse from his own fans for the colour of his skin.

 He ended the 1981–82 season with two late substitute appearances, replacing Peter Rhoades-Brown on the right-wing on both occasions.
 He enjoyed a run of six games at the start of the 1982–83 season before he was sidelined with a thigh injury.
 He scored his first goal for the club with a volley in a 1–1 draw with Fulham.
 With Chelsea facing relegation into the Third Division, Canoville was returned to the first team towards the end of the campaign and helped the club to secure enough points to avoid relegation.
 He gradually won over the majority of supporters to the point that his name was sung by Chelsea fans, though the racist abuse continued for years.